 Marvel at the neoclassical architecture and lush greenery of Capitol Hill

-We stop outside the Supreme Court for photos and learn about the history and inner workings of the highest court in the land.
+With the Capitol and Library of Congress Option we stop outside the Supreme Court for photos and learn about the history and inner workings of the highest court in the land.

 Enjoy a reserved tour of the rotunda, crypt, and old house chambers led by a US Capitol Guide.

-Experience a guided tour of one of the most beautiful buildings in Washington, DC as you view the main reading room, a portion of Thomas Jefferson's original library, and the Great Hall.
+(with Capitol and Library of Congress Option) Experience a guided tour of one of the most beautiful buildings in Washington, DC as you view the main reading room, a portion of Thomas Jefferson's original library, and the Great Hall.

 Meet your guide at the fountain of Neptune's Court on the street level, outside the Library of Congress Thomas Jefferson Building.
 Guides will arrive 20-30 minutes prior to tour start time to check guests in.
 Guides will be wearing a blue name badge.